-He has been serving as a faculty member at Tribhuvan University where he teaches masters and PhD degree courses and supervises students in dissertation work.
+Jeevan Baniya has an MA from GSIS Ajou University, South Korea, and a PhD in Political Science from the University of Oslo, Norway.
+He has been serving as a faculty member at Tribhuvan University where he teaches master’s and PhD degree courses and supervises students in dissertation work.

-Liberal Democracy, Governance and Civil Society in Nepal, PEAR, Yonsei Journal of International Studies, Yonsei University, South Korea, Spring, 2009.
+‘Liberal Democracy, Governance and Civil Society in Nepal’, Yonsei Journal of International Studies, 2009.

-Living in Limbo: Tibetan and Bhitanese Refugees in Nepal (co-author), in South Asia State of Minorities Report: Migrants, Refugees and the Stateless 2019.
-The South Asia Collective.
-ISBN: 978 9937 072489.
-P. 65-90.
-2020.
+‘Living in Limbo: Tibetan and Bhitanese Refugees in Nepal’ (co-author), in South Asia State of Minorities Report 2019: Migrants, Refugees and the Stateless, South Asia Collective, 2020.

-A Country of Minorities (co-author), in South Asia State of Minorities Report 2016: Mapping the Terrain, South Asia Collective, BFC: An Imprint of Action Enterprise, New Delhi.
-ISBN: 978-81-926907-3-5.
-P. 229-270.
+‘A Country of Minorities’ (co-author), in South Asia State of Minorities Report 2016: Mapping the Terrain, South Asia Collective, New Delhi, 2017.

-The Journey of Civil Society on the Road of Social Movements in Nepal, in Cho Hee-Yeon, Andrew Aeria and Song-Woo Hur (eds.), From Unity to Multiplicities: social movement transformation and democratization in Asia.
-SIRD Malaysia, 2012.
+‘The Journey of Civil Society on the Road of Social Movements in Nepal’, in From Unity to Multiplicities: Social Movement Transformation and Democratization in Asia, edited by Cho Hee-Yeon, Andrew Aeria and Song-Woo Hur, SIRD Malaysia, 2012.

-Disaster, Deceptions, Dislocations: Reflections from an Integrated Settlement Project in Nepal in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), (Co-author forthcoming).
-Cambridge University Press.
+‘Disaster, Deceptions, Dislocations: Reflections from an Integrated Settlement Project in Nepal’, (co-author), in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), Cambridge University Press, forthcoming.

-Humanitarian Responses of I/NGOs in Nepal’s Post 2015 Gorkha Earthquake: Empirical Evidence from Gorkha, Sindhupalchok and southern Lalitpur in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), (Co-author forthcoming).
-Cambridge University Press.
+‘Humanitarian Responses of I/NGOs in Nepal’s Post 2015 Gorkha Earthquake: Empirical Evidence from Gorkha, Sindhupalchok and Southern Lalitpur’ (co-author), in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), Cambridge University Press, forthcoming.

-Expertise, Labour and Mobility in Nepal’s Post-Conflict, Post-Disaster Reconstruction: Law, Construction and Finance as Domains of Social Transformation in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), (Co-author forthcoming).
-Cambridge University Press.
+‘Expertise, Labour and Mobility in Nepal’s Post-Conflict, Post-Disaster Reconstruction: Law, Construction and Finance as Domains of Social Transformation’ (co-author), in Michael Hutt, Mark Liechty, Stefanie Lotter (eds.), Cambridge University Press, forthcoming.

 Selected Research Papers

-Advancing Workers’ Rights under SDGs: Policy and Situational Analysis of Decent Work in Nepal (Co-Author, Research Paper IX).
-Solidarity Centre and CESLAM.
-ISBN: 978993793491 6.
-2019.
+Advancing Workers’ Rights under SDGs: Policy and Situational Analysis of Decent Work in Nepal (co-author), Solidarity Centre and Centre for the Study of Labour and Mobility, Social Science Baha, Kathmandu, 2019.

-Nepal Earthquake Reconstruction Research: A Scoping Study (co-author).
-IMC Worldwide/DAI.
-2019.
+Nepal Earthquake Reconstruction Research: A Scoping Study (co-author), IMC Worldwide/DAI, 2019.

-Gender and Nepal’s Transition from War (co-author).
-Conciliation Resources, London, 2017.
+Gender and Nepal’s Transition from War (co-author), Conciliation Resources, London, 2017.

-Migration of Health Workers from Nepal (co-author).
-ILO, 2017.
+Migration of Health Workers from Nepal (co-author), ILO, 2017.

-Torture and Ill-Treatment: Perceptions, Experience and Justice-seeking in Kathmandu’s Squatter Communities (co-author).
-Dignity, the Danish Institute Against Torture, Social Science Baha and University of Edinburgh, 2016.
+Torture and Ill-Treatment: Perceptions, Experience and Justice-seeking in Kathmandu’s Squatter Communities (co-author), Dignity, the Danish Institute Against Torture, Social Science Baha and University of Edinburgh, 2016.

-Disaster, Disabilities & Differences: A Study of Challenges Faced by the Persons with Disabilities (PWDs) in Post-earthquake Nepal (co-author).
-Social Science Baha/UNDP, 2016.
+Disaster, Disabilities & Differences: A Study of Challenges Faced by the Persons with Disabilities (PWDs) in Post-Earthquake Nepal (co-author), Social Science Baha/UNDP, 2016.